tropnikovvl/public-odm-docs/02. Templates/Create or update a template/README.md

     isReadOnly = true
     ```

+   It is recommended to include properties having `isRequired = true` into the template file.
+Please also check out
+   the `description` property attribute: some properties might be required for certain functionality.

 4. The values accepted for each metadata attribute are given by the `metainfoType` key, and must be one of the following values:

     ```